Thursday, November 27, 2008

 SEATTLE, WA 98121

-Paul Pauper is a Seattle art curator specializing in non-mainstream spaces and extra-commerce exhibition of art and spectacle.
+Paul Kuniholm is a Seattle art curator specializing in non-mainstream spaces and extra-commerce exhibition of art and spectacle.
 His career as a curator surpassed 100 exhibits curated as of April 2008.
 He currently accepts commissions based on the potential to report truthfully what is instructed him to do so by a source of other than self.